 When deciding on outfits for your session, look for complementary colors and solid prints (no sailboat print shorts!)
 Try to stay away from anything too busy, it can be a distraction in the photos.

-Check out this super informative blog on Ivy and Pearl to learn more about how to pair your outfits.
+Check out this super informative blog about wardrobe color theory on Ivy and Pearl to learn more about how to pair your outfits.

 3. Choose pastels, cool colors, and neutral tones and avoid being too bright!
 Bright colors like orange and yellow are not only unflattering in photos, but they distract from your faces and often clash with the background colors.
 Try to stick with pastels, cool and neutral tones as much as possible but feel free to add in bright accessories or jewelry.

-4. Try to create a timeless look and stay away from fads.
+4. Try to create a timeless look and stay away from fads in your engagement wardrobe.
 I grew up in the 90’s so I know a thing or two about poor clothing choices.
 So let’s leave the track suit at home for this one.

 6. Keep it simple by sticking to no more than two outfits.
 It’s better to focus on each other and have genuine emotion and expressions in your photos than to have 7 different shirts with the same pose and smile.